mohsinarf/mohsinarf/README.md

-### 👋 Hi, I am Mohsin Ali.
+### 👋 Hi, my name is mohsin ali.

-🔭 I am a software engineer at Baum Corporation, where I develop desktop application for CentOS operating system using C++ and Qt.
+🔭 I am a software engineer at Baum Corporation, where I develop desktop applications for CentOS operating system using C++ and Qt.

 🌱 I’m currently learning about machine leaning and computer vision.